Important: If you don't qualify on the 'Proof of Funds' question, it will be very difficult to apply as an international student at this time.

 While there are permanent residence programs, both in federal and provincial level, that offer permanent residence programs to international students who graduated from Canada, there's no guarantee that such programs will be available by the time you graduate.
 As such, we don't want you to think that permanent residence is guaranteed after graduation.

 In fact, most of these permanent residence programs require other key eligibility factors particularly finding a job offer from a Canadian employer (which itself is based on both combination of opportunity, luck & applicant's readiness).

 Being an international student can serve as a temporary gateway to Canada, but permanent residence depends on future circumstances that cannot be ascertained today.
 Be careful with any organization or agency that can guarantee permanent residence after graduation to an international student.

-An international student is allowed to work for a maximum of 20 hours per week as long as he/she is a full-time student, or full-time during scheduled breaks subject to off-campus work eligibility (e.g... have started studying and a full-time student).
+It's yet to be determined if this 'experiment' will continue beyond said date.
+Prior to this, an international student is allowed to work for just a maximum of 20 hours per week as long as he/she is a full-time student, or full-time during scheduled breaks subject to off-campus work eligibility (e.g... have started studying and a full-time student).

 Copyright 2022 J. Mendoza & Associates.
 All rights reserved.